 To get an elusive 360-degree view of the customer, and provide better customer experience, organizations needed a system which can pull customers data in one place and normalize it.
 It should also allow them to use it across different touchpoints.

 This necessity generated the spark to emerging technology which provided customer data in one place: Customer Data Platform (CDP).
-The CDP brought customer data from all the disparate sources into a single intelligent environment and created a synchronized well-integrated view of the customer.
+The CDP brought customer data from all the disparate sources into a single intelligent environment and created a synchronized well-integrated view of the customer to be able to perform customer data analytics.

 According to CDP Institute, CDP is a packaged software that creates a persistent, unified customer database that is accessible to other systems.

-1- In CDP, you can gather all the data which affects the customers and also add other data that impact customers, like weather data, economic trends, etc.
+1- In CDP, you can gather all the customer data and add other data that impact customers, like weather data, economic trends, etc.

 2- CDP allows you to create reports and perform analysis without having to create Jira tickets or ServiceNow tickets.